FutureForwardAgentics/comfy-mcp-server/README.md

 This function generates an image using a specified prompt.
 It follows these steps:

-1. Checks if the `COMFY_URL` environment variable is set.
+1. Checks if all the environment variable are set.
 2. Loads a prompt template from a JSON file.
 3. Submits the prompt to the Comfy server.
 4. Polls the server for the status of the prompt processing.